HSBNE-Archive/Policy/Rules/Rules.md

     2. The management committee has authority to interpret the meaning of these rules and any matter relating to the association on which the rules are silent, but any interpretation must have regard to the Act, including any regulation made under the Act.
-Note— The Act prevails if the associations rules are inconsistent with the Act—see section 1B of the Act.
+Note - The Act prevails if the associations rules are inconsistent with the Act - see section 1B of the Act.
-    3. The management committee may exercise the powers of the association—
+    3. The management committee may exercise the powers of the association -

         1.  to borrow, raise or secure the payment of amounts in a way the members of the association decide; and